+'''

-''' fill fullsquare xyscaled (10cm, 2cm) withcolor .5white ; fill fullsquare xyscaled ( 6cm,1.5cm) withcolor cmyk(.5,.5,.5,0) ; fill fullsquare xyscaled ( 2cm, 1cm) withcolor cmyk(0,0,0,.5) ; '''
+fill fullsquare xyscaled (10cm, 2cm) withcolor .5white; fill fullsquare xyscaled (6cm,1.5cm) withcolor cmyk(.5,.5,.5,0); fill fullsquare xyscaled (2cm, 1cm) withcolor cmyk(0,0,0,.5);

+'''

-In figure 3.5 to 3.7 you can see some more colors defined in the CMYK color space.
+In figure 3.6 and 3.7 you can see some more colors defined in the CMYK color space.
 When you display the screen version of this document, you will notice that the way colors are displayed can differ per viewer.
 This is typical for CMYK colors and has to do with the fact that some assumptions are made with respect to the (print) medium.

-Figure 3.7 CMYK support enabled, no conversion to RGB, support in METAPOST
+Figure 3.7 CMYK support disabled, no support in METAPOST.